“Should I Invest In Real Estate? Or Buy Stocks?”

 Read the Bogleheads Wiki topics on “Getting started” and asset allocation.
 Readers may already know the investing vocabulary, but these pages will help figure out what you want to do and then help you put together a plan.
 Once you’ve sorted out your long-term goals and your preferred asset allocation then you can decide how you want to implement it.
 I’d suggest a diversified portfolio of passive index funds with low expenses.
 You can own real estate through a REIT fund and you can own Exxon-Mobil as (a tiny) part of a total stock market fund.
 Or you can diversify through an actively-managed fund like Vanguard’s Wellington or Wellesley– their expenses are lower than most active funds and the managers rebalance to stay within their asset allocation.
 If you’re in the military or federal civil service then you should start with the Thrift Savings Plan and the world’s lowest expenses.
 You can find equivalent index funds at other financial corporations like Fidelity and Schwab.

 Real estate and stocks can reward you with inflation-beating returns, but that’s a product of time and effort.
-It’s straightforward but it’s not easy, and they’re usually more risky than other asset classes.
+It’s straightforward but it’s not easy, and they’re usually riskier than other asset classes.
 If you can’t make the time to put in the effort, then you’re better off investing in (once again!) passively-managed diversified index funds with low expenses.

 (Thanks to Ellie Kay for suggesting this post!)